kubhekawandile/AWS-Simulearn-Control-Mapping/README.md

-# AWS Simulearn Cloud Practitioner GRC Labs Portfolio
+# AWS SimuLearn Cloud Practitioner GRC Labs Portfolio

-Welcome to my **AWS Simulearn Cloud Practitioner/GRC Labs Portfolio**.
+Welcome to my **AWS SimuLearn Cloud Practitioner / GRC Labs Portfolio**.
+This repository documents my work on **12 guided cloud labs from SimuLearn**, where I combined **AWS hands-on practice** with **Governance, Risk, and Compliance (GRC)** principles.

-This repository contains **12 hands-on labs** designed to strengthen my understanding of:
+These labs helped me strengthen my understanding of:

-- **Governance, Risk, and Compliance (GRC) concepts**
+- **GRC concepts** and real-world application
-- **AWS cloud infrastructure and shared responsibility**
+- **AWS cloud infrastructure** and the **shared responsibility model**
-- **Compliance frameworks and risk controls**
+- **Compliance frameworks and security controls**

-> **Note:** The mapping of controls and compliance references were **not part of the original lab instructions**.
-These were added as my own initiative to demonstrate practical GRC application.
+> **Note:** The original SimuLearn labs did not include compliance mapping.
+> I independently added **control mapping (ISO 27001, NIST, etc.)** to demonstrate how technical work connects to governance and risk management.

 ---

 ## Repository Structure

-- **`docs/`**: Each lab contains objectives, steps, observations, lessons learned, and optional control mapping.
+- **`docs/`** → Lab write-ups including objectives, steps, observations, lessons learned, and optional control mapping
-- **`evidence/`**: Each subfolder corresponds to a lab and contains screenshots or diagrams to support the documentation.
+- **`evidence/`** → Lab-specific folders with screenshots and diagrams that support the documentation

 ---

 ## Lab Documentation Format

 Each lab Markdown file follows this structure:

-1. **Objective** – Goal of the lab
+1. **Objective** – What the lab aims to achieve
-2. **Steps** – Actions taken to complete the lab
+2. **Steps** – Actions performed in AWS
-3. **Observations** – Key findings and outcomes
+3. **Observations** – Outcomes and key findings
 4. **Lessons Learned** – Insights gained and GRC relevance
-5. **Optional Control Mapping** – My initiative to map security and compliance controls to the lab scenario
+5. **Optional Control Mapping** – My contribution: linking security/compliance controls to the lab

 ---

 ## Learning Goals

 ### GRC Learning Goals
-- Apply GRC concepts in practical scenarios
+- Apply governance, risk, and compliance principles in practical AWS scenarios
 - Understand risk assessment and mitigation strategies
-- Explore compliance frameworks and shared responsibility models
+- Map cloud practices to compliance frameworks (ISO 27001, NIST, etc.)
-- Document processes in a structured, professional manner
+- Develop professional, structured documentation practices

 ### Cloud Learning Goals
-- Understand core **AWS cloud infrastructure concepts**
+- Strengthen knowledge of AWS foundational services
-- Gain hands-on experience with AWS services relevant to security and governance
+- Practice hands-on implementation of security and governance features
-- Understand cloud shared responsibility and security best practices
+- Explore the shared responsibility model in real cloud scenarios
-- Relate cloud configurations and deployments to compliance and risk controls
+- Relate cloud configurations to compliance and risk controls

 ---

-## How to Use This Repository
+## How to Navigate the Repository

-1. **Review Labs:** Open `docs/` and select a lab file (e.g., `Lab-01.md`)
+1. **Read the Labs:** Open `docs/` and select a lab file (e.g., `Lab-01.md`)
-2. **View Evidence:** Explore the corresponding folder in `evidence/` (`lab01` → `lab12`) for screenshots and diagrams
+2. **Check Evidence:** Browse `evidence/` folders (`lab01` → `lab12`) for screenshots and diagrams
-3. **Explore Control Mapping:** Check the optional control mapping section for practical GRC applications
+3. **Review Control Mapping:** See how each lab ties into governance and compliance frameworks

 ---

 ## About Me

-I am actively building hands-on GRC experience and demonstrating it through this portfolio.
-My goal is to leverage these labs, combined with cloud knowledge, risk management, and compliance frameworks, to pursue a GRC-focused role.
+I am actively building **hands-on GRC and cloud experience** and documenting it through this portfolio.
+My goal is to bridge **cloud technology** with **governance, risk, and compliance**, and showcase how technical implementation aligns with regulatory and security frameworks.

 ---

 ## License

 This repository is for educational and portfolio purposes.
-All content is authored by me unless otherwise stated.
+All content is authored by me unless otherwise noted.

 ---

-*Thank you for exploring my AWS Cloud Practitioner GRC labs portfolio!*
+*Thank you for exploring my AWS SimuLearn GRC Labs Portfolio!*

-Author: [ Wandile Kubheka]
-Contact: [Your email or LinkedIn]
+**Author:** Wandile Kubheka
+**Contact:** [Your Email] | [LinkedIn]